NotePlan/plugins/m1well.Expenses/README.md

 This is meant to be used for further analysis.

 ## Configuration
-Please use the new plugins settings section.
+Please use the new Plugin's settings section in the Plugin Preferences pane.

-### Content
+These are the different settings:
 * `folderPath`
   * Path of the folder for the expenses Notes (if you change the path later on, then you also have to move the note(s)!)
 * `delimiter`